Joseph Scharnak concentrates his practice representing condominium, homeowner (HOA), and townhome community associations.

 Born and raised in Chicago, Joseph has spent his entire legal career representing clients in both the city and surrounding suburbs in all aspects of Illinois real estate ownership and management.
-He possesses a unique insight of the challenges that associations face from their inception, such as: negotiating with developers during turnover; supporting newly elected board members, addressing construction defects, negotiating service contracts, and navigating violations & complaints within the association.
+He possesses a unique insight of the challenges that associations face from their inception, including: negotiating with developers during turnover; supporting newly elected board members, addressing construction defects, negotiating service contracts, and navigating violations & complaints within the association.

 Chicago Bar Association, Condo Law Sub-Committee